12 March 2018

-The Integrated Mobility Implementation Toolbox project has been completed and can be found online here.
+The Integrated Mobility Implementation Toolbox project final report can be found here here.

 For more information related to any of the COE projects, please contact Lauren Rudko at extension 113.

-For more information, please contact Anita Bayoulou at email@example.com at extension 103.
+For more information or to troubleshoot webinar issues, please contact Anita Bayoulou at extension 103.

 CUTA’s Statistics Advisory Committee has commenced work on CUTA’s Open Data initiative.
 The purpose of this initiative is to engage CUTA members on the topic of making data more accessible.
 Committee members will continue to meet regularly and act as an advisory group for CUTA on open data.